kninad/kninad.github.io/index.md

 </br>

 I am a final year masters student in computer science at the University of Massachusetts Amherst.
-I completed my undergraduate education from [IIT-Kanpur](https://www.iitk.ac.in/) in 2017  with a bachelors degree from the [department of mathematics and statistics](https://www.iitk.ac.in/math/).
+I completed my undergraduate education from [IIT-Kanpur](https://www.iitk.ac.in/) in 2017  with a bachelors degree from the Department of Mathematics and Statistics.
 My research interests lie in the problems of machine learning and  probabilistic modelling and their applications in fields of language and healthcare.
 I am also interested in causal inference and explainable forms of artificial intelligence in general.

 When I am not into some reading or sleeping, I like to play football and occasionally running or bicycling.
-In order to be more artistic I am also trying to pick up sketching from the awesome website of [drawabox](https://drawabox.com/).
+I am also trying to pick up sketching from the awesome website of [drawabox](https://drawabox.com/).

 Here are a few links for more "professional" information: